Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/on-chain-index.rst

 There are several on-chain guides to help you with smart contract actions.

-Before starting, it is a good idea to read the :ref:`Smart contracts best practices<sc-best-practices>`.
+Once you are familiar with smart contracts, it is a good idea to read the :ref:`Smart contracts best practices<sc-best-practices>`.

 .. toctree::
    :maxdepth: 1